soundpaint/rp2040pio-docs/pio-emu-registers.rst

 **Description**

-Each bit of this values corresponds to each of the
+Each bit of this value corresponds to each of the
 32 memory locations of the PIO instruction memory (with the LSB of the word corresponding to the lowest memory address).
 Setting a bit to 1 marks the